National Register Listings in

 Today, McDonald County remains a vibrant community known for its scenic landscapes, small-town charm, and rich historical heritage.
 It continues to evolve and adapt, while preserving its unique cultural and natural assets for future generations.

-This timeline provides a condensed summary of the historical journey of McDonald County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of McDonald County, Missouri.

 • 1830s: The area that would become McDonald County was inhabited by Native American tribes, including the Osage and Delaware.